How to Quit Drinking: A Research-Grounded Practical Guide

 - Anxiety and irritability — your nervous system is recalibrating

-- Cravings — they peak in the first week and come in waves, not continuously
+- Cravings — they peak early and come in waves; each wave passes

 - Drink plenty of water and eat regularly — your body is working hard